Projects

 The 2035 Report used state-of-the-art modeling tools and data sources to explore national, regional and state-level implications, plus job impacts and environmental benefits.
 PaulosAnalysis was part of the research team, writing the in-depth appendix and creating a number of interactive data visualizations.

-Logo for Resilient Clean Energy for California
+Logo for Vote Solar: Resilient Clean Energy for California

-Resilient Clean Energy for California
+Vote Solar: Resilient Clean Energy for California

 The risk of causing more wildfires led PG&E and other California utilities to resort to “public safety power shutoffs,” turning off power to millions of customers during high-wind, fire-season events.
 While utilities have proposed spending billions of ratepayer dollars to harden the grid or install more diesel and gas backup generators, there is a better way.